laibaea/RecipeApp/README.md

 Test the app to ensure smooth navigation and data accuracy.

-## Recipe Application using Spooncular
+## Recipe Application using SpooncularAPI

 Loading Screen Fetching Recipes